frontendpatterns/frontendpatterns.dev/src/content/patterns/memoization.md

 ---
 # Memoization

-Cache expensive computation results to avoid recalculating with identical inputs.

 ## Problem

 Without this pattern, the premise that caching expensive computation results to avoid recalculating with identical inputs falls apart, and small changes trigger cascading regressions.